Chloe Merrick Reed: Life

 Merrick was born near Syracuse, New York in 1832, the youngest child of Sylvanus and Achsah (Pollard) Merrick, who lived near the city.
 Her siblings, and their ages when she was born, were Montgomery, 20, and Charles, 17, and Emma, 3.
 Their mother died when Chloe was young and the family moved into the city.
 With growth after the completion of the Erie Canal through the Mohawk Valley, the city offered many opportunities.

 She and her brothers were influenced by the abolitionist movement, which strengthened from the 1840s, and growing support for women's suffrage and rights.
 Her brothers resisted the Fugitive Slave Act of 1850, taking part in freeing a fugitive slave from court to gain him freedom in Canada.
 Chloe Merrick taught in Syracuse public schools from 1854 to 1856, and 1860 to 1862, as did her sister Emma and her husband Ansel Kinne, who also served as a principal.
 The three teachers were close throughout their careers.

 In late 1862 Merrick responded to a local effort through the new Freedmen's Relief Association of Syracuse, part of a national organization.
 She volunteered for one of two positions to teach in Fernandina, Florida.
 Freed slaves had congregated there on Amelia Island, Florida, which was occupied by Union forces.
 She left Syracuse in 1863 to work on the island, which had been used for plantation agriculture.
-There were 1200 former slaves and 200 whites living on the island.
+There were 1200 former slaves and 200 people of European descent living on the island.
 Some 200 of the freedmen had volunteered for the Union Army, leaving their families behind.
-Many of the blacks and whites were living in poverty and needed assistance from the government to survive.
+Many of the inhabitants were living in poverty and needed assistance from the government to survive.
 In addition to teaching them, Merrick raised money for clothing and supplies for the needy.
 She appealed to her community of Syracuse to aid the people at Fernandina.

 Merrick also opened an orphan asylum on the island, which served both black and white children.
 She collaborated with others to fund the purchase and renovation of the Finegan plantation, which the National Freedmen's Relief Association bought at a tax sale to establish a school.
 She returned to Syracuse to raise money for this purpose.
 Under President Andrew Johnson, Confederates reclaimed some of their confiscated properties.
 In 1866 Merrick had to give up this property and move the orphanage to the St. John's River.